vardtlv/Tutorials/DataStructeres/README.md

 >>  h(k) = k % 17.

-To print the computed _Hash Values_ we can expend our previosly made [.cpp](https://github.com/vardtlv/Tutorials/blob/master/DataStructeres/createRandomNumbers.cpp) file.
+To print the computed _Hash Values_ we can expand our previously made [.cpp](https://github.com/vardtlv/Tutorials/blob/master/DataStructeres/createRandomNumbers.cpp) file.
 You can find the .cpp file
   [here](https://github.com/vardtlv/Tutorials/blob/master/DataStructeres/createHashValues.cpp)
   and [**YouTube**](https://www.youtube.com/watch?v=hTUaPLqkruw) video on how to compile and run the following code in Vim.